6 Tips on Committing to a Designated Driving Plan

-Tips on Committing to a Designated Driver
+Tips on Committing to Designated Driving

 At first, you may feel uncomfortable about being the only one in a group of drinkers not to drink.
 To make sure you and your friends stick to the plan, here are some tips to follow:

 - Remember that a designated driver agrees not to drink at all during the occasion.
 Even the smallest amount of alcohol could affect your ability to drive safely.
 The only safe amount of alcohol to have in your system before driving is ZERO.
 If you plan on being the designated driver, you should refrain from consuming alcohol and remain sober throughout the day,